 “When you Take Your Pride Outside during Pride Month, you’re also supporting future Center projects,” continues Nalagan.
 “It’s a win-win for everyone.”

 The Center’s mission is to create a region where LGBTQ+ people thrive and support the health and wellness of the most marginalized.
 In addition, it advocates for equality and justice and works to build a culturally rich LGBTQ+ community, end youth homelessness, and provide medical care and employment opportunities to transgender people.

-“You save what you love, and you love what you know,” was an expression George Wendt, the founder of OARS, often said.
-Wendt started OARS more than 50 years ago with the goal of taking people of all walks of life on rivers.
-He knew that the more personal something was, the harder people would fight to protect it.
-OARS is proud to honor the LGBTQ+ community as members of the river family and greater outdoor community and is working hard to make rafting and the outdoors a more inclusive place.
+“You save what you love, and you love what you know,” is an expression that George Wendt, the founder of OARS, was especially fond of.
+He started OARS with the goal of taking people of all walks of life out on rivers, because he knew that the more personal something is to you, the harder you will fight to protect it.

 About the South Fork of the American River & OARS American River Outpost